biodash/biodash.github.io/content/codeclub/S05E05/index.md

 </div>

-And your working directory is also shown at the top of the console pane.
+And your working directory is also shown at the top of the RStudio console pane.

 </div>